Charlie Wade

-Charlie Wade (born October 8, 1963) is the head coach of the University of Hawaii men's volleyball program.
+Charlie Wade (born October 8, 1963) is the head coach of the Hawaii Rainbow Warriors volleyball team.

 Coaching career

 Wade spent 11 years at the University of Hawai'i with the Rainbow Wahine volleyball staff, nine as an associate coach to Dave Shoji, help guiding Hawaii to 11 conference championships, 11 consecutive NCAA tournament appearances, six Regional Finals, and four Final Fours.
 During that time span, Hawaii held a conference record of 160-1, an overall record of 310-39 and an NCAA Championship match in 1996.
 Wade was also instrumental in producing eight All-Americans and 18 All-America awards, including two National Players of the Year.

 Wade departed Hawaii after the 2005 season to accept the head coaching position for the women's team at Pacific.
 Wade served as head coach of the women's volleyball program at the University of the Pacific from 2006–2008.

 After being out of coaching for a year, Wade was named head coach for the men's team at the University of Hawaii following the resignation of Mike Wilton.

 After leading the Rainbow Warriors to the NCAA title match, Wade was named 2019 AVCA Coach of the Year.